Updated: Mar 1

 When Should The Coil Be Inserted?

-Doctors suggest to insert it on the first days of the bleeding after additional tests because there is no pregnancy and because the opening of the cervix is present.
+Doctors suggest inserting it on the first days of the bleeding after additional tests because there is no pregnancy and because the opening of the cervix is present.
 It can also be placed within the first 48 hours or 40 days after normal delivery.
 It can also be worn immediately after conditions such as miscarriage or abortion.

 If You Have Coil When Should You Consult A Doctor?